Amsahari/Image-Classifier/README.md

 # Image-Classifier
-Using a pre trained image classifier to identify dog breeds
+This Python code will identify the dog breeds with the images using a pretrained image classifier